PivotLLM/MCPRelay/README.md

 # MCPRelay
-MCPRelay allows MCP clients that only support stdio to connect to SSE servers.
-Note that non-SSE HTTP servers are not currently supported.
+MCPRelay allows MCP clients that only support stdio to connect to network MCP servers using SSE transport.
+Note that non-SSE HTTP servers are not yet supported.

 ## Command-line Options
 - `-url`: URL to connect to SSE stream (default: `http://127.0.0.1:8888/sse`)